Sycamores

 Knowledge

-To know that within and between religious and non-religious groups people may disagree about challenging issues.
+Within and between religious and non-religious groups people may disagree about challenging issues.

 Computing